 Quality and safety are overarching concepts and the ESR's initiatives often involve cooperation with other medical professionals, patients and political institutions, so many quality and safety initiatives are linked to the ESR's EU and international affairs efforts:

-The ESR and HIMSS Analytics have developed the Digital Imaging Adoption Model (DIAM) to assess the maturity of imaging IT in radiology, which was launched at ECR 2016 and has since then undergone a successful pilot phase with 13 centres.
+The ESR and HIMSS Analytics have developed the Digital Imaging Adoption Model (DIAM) to assess the maturity of imaging IT in radiology, which was launched at ECR 2016.
+To date 41 hospitals from more than 15 countries have joined in on the project and received their reports.
+Among them are several hospitals in Germany, the Netherlands, Spain and Russia, as well as participants from Sweden, USA, Belgium, Finland, Italy and Poland.

 The self-assessment tool is now ready for hospital imaging departments and imaging centres to help them benchmark in regard to their IT infrastructure, to identify potential gaps as well as to plan their IT strategy.